Bruce-A-R/SQRT_Project/README.md

 Current main script: main_v3.py

-Current sensor scripts: gps_v2.py, mlx90640.py,
+Current sensor scripts: gps_v2.py, mlx90640.py, pressure_sensor.py, temperature_sensor.py

+Current operations scripts: servo.py, triggering_alorithm.py (may be called different name in the main_v3 as we might have saved it as a different name on the pico)